OWASP/ASVS/5.0/en/0x52-V52-Tokens.md

-# V52 Self-contained Tokens
+# V52 Cryptographically Secured Tokens

 ## Control Objective

+In a cryptographically secured token, the authenticity of the token is validated using cryptography.
+This type of token may just contain a reference to data stored locally within a service or it might be a self-contained token.
 The concept of a self-contained token is mentioned in the original RFC 6749 OAuth 2.0 from 2012.
-It effectively refers to a token which contains data or claims which a receiving service will rely upon to make security decisions.
-This is to be differentiated from a token which is just an identifier which a receiving service will use to lookup data locally.
+It effectively refers to a cryptographically secured token which contains data or claims which a receiving service will rely upon to make security decisions.
 The most common example of a self-contained token is a JSON Web Token (JWT) but a SAML assertion could also fall into this category.

 The use of self-contained tokens has become very widespread, even outside of OIDC/OAuth.
 At the same time, the security of this mechanism relies on the ability to validate the integrity of the token and to ensure that the token is valid for a particular context.
 There are many pitfalls with this process and this chapter will provide specific details of the mechanisms that applications should have in place to prevent them.

 ## V52.1 Token source and integrity

-Before inspecting the contents of a self-contained token, it is necessary to ensure that the token has been produced by a trusted party and that it has not been tampered with.
+Before using a cryptographically secured token, it is necessary to ensure that the token has been produced by a trusted party and that it has not been tampered with.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |